Best telephoto lenses for Nikon in 2022

 Weight

 Along with considering your preferred shooting style and intended subject matter, the weight of your kit should not be ignored.
 Some telephoto lenses can weigh in excess of seven pounds, which can quickly put a damper on your photographic experience if you’re not up to the task of wielding one.
-Of course, not everyone is looking to handhold a telephoto lens.
+Of course, not everyone is to handhold a telephoto lens.
 Tripods with gimbals or monopods will increase the useability of any lens, but you still have to bring it to where the action is.
 And if you can’t imagine yourself lugging around a small house cat to take sports and wildlife images, it might be best to seriously consider a lighter and more mobile option.

 Here are our picks for the best telephoto lenses for Nikon in 2022: